 We believe there are a number of additional academically proven, rules-based investment strategies that could be implemented in software and made available at much lower cost and much lower account minimums than what is currently available.
 You can count on us leading the pack in finding and implementing them.

-Learn more about Wealthfront’s Tax Loss Harvesting, Direct Indexing, and Advanced Indexing features.
+Learn more about Wealthfront’s Tax-Loss Harvesting, Stock-level Tax-Loss Harvesting, and Smart Beta features.

 Nothing in this blog should be construed as an offer, recommendation, or solicitation to buy or sell any security.
 Wealthfront’s financial advisory and planning services are only provided to investors who become clients pursuant to a written agreement, that is available at www.wealthfront.com, are designed to aid our clients in preparing for their financial futures and allow them to personalize their assumptions for their portfolios.